 Our research is focused on learning about and understanding the cognitive abilities, and particularly the cognitive control, exhibited by humans (children and adults) and other species, primarily the great apes and monkey species.
-This work is conducted largely at the Language Research Center of Georgia State University in Atlanta, GA, but we also work with species at other locations such as the National Zoo in Washington, DC and Zoo Atlanta.
+This work is conducted largely at the Language Research Center of Georgia State University in Atlanta, GA, but we also work with species at other locations such as the National Zoo in Washington, DC and at Zoo Atlanta.

-You can learn more about us and our specific research projects using the links at left.
+You can learn more about us and our specific research projects using the links at right.
 You also can review COMIC lab publications and recent presentations using those links.
 Please visit the Sites of Interest if you are interested in comparative psychology, animal learning, primates, science in general, or conservation.

-Our research is supported by funding from the National Institute of Child Health and Human Development (grants RO1HD-061455, PO1HD-060563, and PO1HD-38051), the National Science Foundation (grants BCS - 0924811, BCS 0956993, SES - 0729244, SES - 1123897, SES - 1425216 and BCS – 0634662), the European Science Foundation, the Templeton Foundation, and the College of Arts and Sciences at Georgia State University.
+Our research is supported by funding from the National Institute of Child Health and Human Development (grants RO1HD-061455, PO1HD-060563, and PO1HD-38051), the National Science Foundation (grants BCS - 0924811, BCS 0956993, SES-0729244, SES-1123897, SES-1425216 and BCS–0634662), the European Science Foundation, the Templeton Foundation, and the College of Arts and Sciences at Georgia State University.

 Our "research philosophy" in the COMIC lab might best be summarized by the following quote from Edward Tolman in 1959: